MPierratos/trt/README.md

 ## Perf Analyzer (similar to locust)

 The perf analyzer utility is provided by NVIDIA and can be accessed using the sdk image.
 Note, for now, this is only going to be available for GPU as part of this repo.
-This wil
+This will run performance analysis directly against the Triton server.

 ```sh
 make docker-run-triton-sdk